holoviz/panel/doc/how_to/wasm/convert.md

     options:
-    -h, --help            show this help message and exit --to TO               The format to convert to, one of 'pyodide' (default), 'pyodide-worker' or 'pyscript' --compiled            Whether to use the compiled and faster version of Pyodide.
+    -h, --help            show this help message and exit --to TO               The format to convert to, one of 'pyodide' (default), 'pyodide-worker', 'pyscript' or 'pyscript-worker'
+    --compiled            Whether to use the compiled and faster version of Pyodide.
     --out OUT             The directory to write the file to.
     --title TITLE         A custom title for the application(s).